aws-samples/mirrormaker2-msk-migration/README.md

     The correct behavior when the source partition is empty would be to set the target offset to the translated offset, not literal offset, which in this case would always be 0.
 [More information](https://issues.apache.org/jira/browse/KAFKA-12635).

-* **What is the solution:** Manually resetting the consumer group or upgrading the Kafka Connect version to >=3.3 should fix this problem.
+* **What is the solution:** Manually resetting the consumer group offsets on target cluster, before consumers start to read from the target cluster.
+Or upgrading the Kafka Connect version to >=3.3.